cloudspannerecosystem/omegatrade/README.md

 NOTE: You can also follow the [official guide](https://support.google.com/cloud/answer/6158849?hl=en#zippy=) for setting up Oauth.

-Now Angular CLI will automatically detect your changes and serve the app `http://localhost:4200/` url.
+Now Angular CLI will automatically detect your changes and serve the app in `http://localhost:4200/` url.